PedroGaya/hellblazers/content/gm-rules/00-moves.md

 ### Skiping It

 When nothing comes to mind, skip the impact move and generate tension instead!
 You can also skip impact moves by prompt of a talent, _Lucky Breaks_, etc. In any case, whenever you skip a prompted impact move, you **build tension**, and **you may add the skipped impact move to the crew's entanglement table**.

-## Tension Roll

-The GM rolls the tension pool to delegate a decision to pure luck, using either its results as a roll and/or the amount of dropped dice to guide the fiction.
-In general, results are unfavorable to the players, proportionally to how many dice were dropped.